rhansen/tap4sh/README.md

 ## Caveats

+  * Testcases and subtests are run in a subshell, so any changes to variables, file descriptors, traps, etc. are lost when the testcase or subtest completes.
   * All function and variable names beginning with `t4s_` are reserved by this library.
   * `t4s_setup()` sets traps on `HUP`, `INT`, `TERM`, and `EXIT`